winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 2. The PR's preview environment comment will indicate its inactive status.
 3. Changes in code will trigger redeployment for all related preview environments in this PR.

+### Authentication and Authorization
+1. Wing Cloud Preview Environments will use GitHub for authentication and authorization.
+2. Developers will be able to install Wing Cloud Preview Environments on a repository only if they have write access to it.
+3. Developers will be able to create a PR with a preview environment only if they have write access to the repository and the user is signed up to Wing Cloud.

 ### Analytics and Logs
 To improve the product we are collecting data and monitoring the system.
 1. We collect preview environments usage analytics only.
 We won't collect anything about your code and project.